yivvm/Project-HTML-National-Parks/README.md

 │         └── np-info.html & np-info.css
 ├── Use five different CSS selectors.
 ├── Use colors that complement each other.
-     ├──Coolors is one of many resources that can help you find a color palette.
+│    └── Coolors is one of many resources that can help you find a color palette.
 ├── Use Flexbox and/or the Bootstrap Grid.
 └── Use at least two CSS animations.
      └── myphotos.html